Lissy93/twitter-sentiment-visualisation/readme.md

 - [find-region-from-location] - given a latitude and longitude calculates which region that point belongs in

 ## Project Planning
-- A set of [user stories with acceptance criteria] have been drawn up outlining what features the finished solution should have.
-They are also managed on the [Trello Board]
+- A set of [user stories with acceptance criteria] and [complexity estimates](docs/story-points.md) have been drawn up outlining what features the finished solution should have.
+They are also managed on the [Trello Board].

 ## Running Locally
 1. **Prerequisites** - You will need [Node.js], [MongoDB] and [git]  installed on